20 Popular Mexican Beverages to Try

 Ingredients and Preparation

-Types of Mexican Drinks
+Classifications of Mexican Beverages

 Mexican drinks are beverages offering a diverse and wide range of flavors along with ingredients.
 These refreshments include both non-alcoholic and alcoholic options, featuring the use of fruits, grains, and even flowers.